Why hand-washing counts

 - Don't share water bottles, food or other personal items.
 Offer your child this simple rule — if you put the item in your mouth, keep it to yourself.

 Also help your child avoid anyone who has a communicable infection.
-Close contact with a friend who's contagious — such as play dates or sleepovers — could lead to your child's own illness.
+Close contact with a friend who's contagious — such as at play dates or sleepovers — could lead to your child's own illness.

 Of course, it's also important for your child to eat a healthy diet, get plenty of sleep, and stay current on his or her vaccinations — including a yearly flu vaccine.
 To prevent spreading illness at home, use the same tips for the entire family.